-- On July 31, 1862, Smith traveled to Chattanooga and met with newly-named commander of the Army of the Mississippi, General Braxton Bragg.
+- On July 31, 1862, Smith traveled to Chattanooga and met with the newly-named commander of the Army of the Mississippi, General Braxton Bragg.
 There, the two generals developed plans to end the string of Federal successes in the West by launching a two-pronged invasion of Kentucky.

 - In August 1862, the troops under Major General Kirby Smith’s command in East Tennessee were composed of four divisions and one cavalry brigade: 1st Division – Brigadier General Carter Stevenson, 2nd Division – Brigadier General Henry Heth, 3rd Division – Brigadier General Thomas Churchill, 4th Division – Brigadier General Patrick R. Cleburne, Cavalry Brigade – Colonel John S. Scott.

 - The Confederate Heartland Offensive began on August 14, 1862, when Major General Kirby Smith headed north out of Knoxville with a force of roughly 15,000 soldiers.